-He gives the example of sending stage crew to Denmark for a three-day live event.
-This now requires a work permit with residence and has led to frustration from clients who query the need for such a short period of time.
+He gives the example of sending a stage crew to Denmark for a three-day live event.
+This now requires a work permit with residence and has led to frustration from clients who query the need for such a short period.
 Conversely, he points out an anomaly in Denmark – the Fitter Rule – where if you buy a piece of equipment and if installers need to fit it, they do not need a work permit.

 CIBT cautions about the need to apply well in advance if permits are needed.

-“Typically work permits are taking around two months to process.
+“Typically work permits take around two months to process.
 It can take longer.
 Pre-Covid we would hope it would take four to six weeks, but currently, the average turnaround is two months,” said Cleur, who added some in Italy were taking “up to 11 months”.

 There is another pitfall for corporate travellers in that the 90 days’ stay permitted in any 180 days includes leisure trips, so any holiday taken in, for example, Spain, counts against the time spent on business there.

 “Generally, the traveller is liable to ensure they don’t exceed this, but there is an element of liability on the employer,” said Cleur.